wagnermaurer/TaskManagerSample/README.md

 - **.NET 10 SDK** (`dotnet --version` → `10.0.x`)
 - **Python 3** (only used to serve the static frontend on port `5173`)

-> A browser-only frontend was chosen instead of Vite because the local Node version (14) is below Vite's minimum (18).
-The trade-off: slower first paint (Babel transforms JSX in the browser) and no production build; in exchange, there is no tooling between the source and what runs.

 ---

 ## Running the app